 They say you should never mix business with pleasure, but you did.
 You’re mixing and matching, and you’re doing great.
-How have you managed?
+How has that worked for you?

 Brandi: We’re good at doing this together.

 Danielle: It’s not like it’s perfect and it’s not like we don’t have disagreements, but we always talk about clear communication like, “Where are you at, and where am I?”
 I think the cool thing is that we don’t step on each other’s toes.
-We have vastly different roles, and that goes for our relationship as well.
+We have vastly different roles, and that with our relationship as well.
 We’re clear on who’s doing what, and there’s trust and respect with that as well, and it works.
 It’s not as if it’s easy.
 It’s worth it.
-We have to watch ourselves with cutting it off [boundaries], by saying, “Hey, this is just relationship time."
+We have to watch ourselves with cutting it off [boundaries], and saying, “Hey, this is just relationship time.
 We don’t mention the excitement about the business.

 Brandi: It’s hard to turn it off because we don’t turn off.
 We’re constantly trying to get the word out about CBD.
 How can we share this wealth of information, knowledge and our product with people?
 Now, it’s almost like we have peoples undivided attention because everyone has slowed down a bit.

-Danielle: Everybody is just facing themselves and their family.
+Danielle: We’re just fast and everybody is fast.
+Everybody is just facing themselves and their family.
 It’s like, how do we really deal with it, and how do we maintain or mental health?
 That’s really where we’re coming from.
 It’s like, “Hey, give this a try because if you’re about to lose it, which a lot of people are, it could be worth it.

 Danielle: We were talking about this, about being a couple in quarantine.
 This [answer] is with and without CBD.
 Make sure that you guys have your own space, and don’t be offended when someone wants to take their own space.
 If you can separate, I think that’s important as well.
-The fact that we can have an experience of having the CBD with strawberries, it's great.
-It just helps us both relax so that we can really enjoy each other and be in the moment.
-I think the thing that’s bringing so much tension [into relationships], it's the fact that we don’t know what the future holds.
-There is so much uncertainty.
-If we don’t have the future and the past is gone, we might as well be present and mindful with this moment that we have, and man, I’m so grateful to have you here with me because a lot of people don’t have that.
-People are losing people.
+The fact that we can have an experience of having the CBD with strawberries—we were watching a movie where we are having some tea or whatever the case is.
+It’s just helps us both relax so that we can really enjoy each other and be in the moment.
+I think the thing that’s bringing so much tension [in relationships], is the fact that we don’t know what the future holds.
+It’s so much uncertainty.
+If we don’t have the future and the past is gone, we might as well be present and mindful with this moment that we have, and man, I’m so grateful to have you here with me because a lot of people don’t have that, people that are losing people.
 I think its important to stay in that gratitude and mindfulness overall.
 That’s the only way we’re going to make it through this.

 Danielle: Take some CBD before you have that full-on conversation—have a cup of tea and give them some tea.
 Just relax.

-How should people use it?
+How should people us it?
 In what ways are you selling it?